MicrosoftDocs/learn/learn-pr/azure/route-and-process-data-logic-apps/includes/2-design-logic-apps-for-your-workflows.md

 ![An illustration showing the triggers and actions available in the Twitter connector.](../media/twitter-connector-details.png)

-You job is to map each task in your flowchart to Logic Apps triggers and actions.
+Your job is to map each task in your flowchart to Logic Apps triggers and actions.
 The following illustration shows the connectors we'd use in the social-media app with the relevant triggers and actions highlighted.

 ![An illustration showing the operations available in the connectors used by the social-media monitor app.
 Specifically, it shows the Twitter connector, the Text Analytics connector, the SQL Server connector, and the Office 365 Outlook connector.
 In addition, the image includes a graphical representation for each of the control actions.
 The trigger and actions used in the social-media monitor app are highlighted.](../media-drafts/social-media-design-process.png)